ergawy/llvm-project/flang/docs/DoConcurrentConversionToOpenMP.md

 end do
 ```

-Since there at least one statement between the 2 loop header (i.e. `x = 41`), the pass does not detect the `i` and `j` loops as a nest.
-Rather, the pass in that case only maps the `i` loop to OpenMP and leaves the `j` loop in its origianl form.
-In theory, in this example, we can sink the intervening code into the `j` loop and detect the complete nest.
-However, such transformation is still to be implemented in the future.
+Since there at least one statement between the 2 loop header (i.e. `x = 41`),
+the pass does not detect the `i` and `j` loops as a nest.
+Rather, the pass in
+that case only maps the `i` loop to OpenMP and leaves the `j` loop in its
+origianl form.
+In theory, in this example, we can sink the intervening code
+into the `j` loop and detect the complete nest.
+However, such transformation is
+still to be implemented in the future.

-The above also has the consequence that the `j` variable will **not** privatized in the OpenMP parallel/target region.
-In other words, it will be treated as if it was a `shared` variable.
-For more details about privatization, see the data environment section below.
+The above also has the consequence that the `j` variable will **not** be
+privatized in the OpenMP parallel/target region.
+In other words, it will be
+treated as if it was a `shared` variable.
+For more details about privatization,
+see the "Data environment" section below.

 ### Data environment

-By default, variables that are used inside a `do concurernt` loop nest are either treated as `shared` in case of mapping to `host`, or mapped into the `target` region using a `map` clause in case of mapping to `device`.
-The only exception to this is the loop's iteration variable(s) of **perfect** loop nest.
-In that case, for each IV, we allocate a local copy as shown the by the mapping examples above.
+By default, variables that are used inside a `do concurernt` loop nest are
+either treated as `shared` in case of mapping to `host`, or mapped into the
+`target` region using a `map` clause in case of mapping to `device`.
+The only
+exception to this is the loop's iteration variable(s) (IV) of **perfect** loop
+nest.
+In that case, for each IV, we allocate a local copy as shown the by the
+mapping examples above.

 #### Non-perfectly-nested loops' IVs

-For non-perfectly-nested loops, the IV(s) are still treated as `shared` or `map` entries as pointed out above.
-This **might not** be consistent with what the Fortran specficiation tells us.
-In particular, taking the following snippets from the spec (version 2023) into account:
+For non-perfectly-nested loops, the IVs are still treated as `shared` or
+`map` entries as pointed out above.
+This **might not** be consistent with what
+the Fortran specficiation tells us.
+In particular, taking the following
+snippets from the spec (version 2023) into account:

 > § 3.35
 > ------